-Currently, I’m a Post Graduate Lecturer for MDes Design Innovation, Interaction Design (Specialism Leader) at Glasgow School of Art.
-[GSA innovation school]
+Currently, I work at The Glasgow School of Art [GSA innovation school].
+I’m a Post Graduate Lecturer for MDes Design Innovation and Interaction Design (Specialism Leader).

 Formerly, Associate Lecturer at the University of York, for the International Pathway College course: Robotics, Programming and Electronics.

 I was awarded a 4-year scholarship from EPSRC to complete a PhD in Media & Arts Technology, at Queen Mary University of London.
 Throughout the PhD, I was testing prototypes made with various hardware such as small circuit boards (Arduino / ATMEL), lights, radio frequency identification readers (RFID) and tags that are put onto your daily essential items.

 I’m pretty sure my interest is bordering on addiction, and looking around my house might confirm this by the number of tools, solder, wires, boards… all organized of course!